-Winter skating, pool, skateboard park, playground etc. A wide range of outdoor recreation spaces can be included in a plan.
+• Winter skating, pool, skateboard park, playground etc. A wide range of outdoor recreation spaces at varying costs can be included in a plan.

-Arenas for these activities encourage active communities that enjoy the outdoors
+• Arenas for these activities encourage active communities and gatherings that enjoy the outdoors

 - Encourages public interaction

 - Venue for sports events

 - Creation of community sports teams

 - Attracts visitors to the area

 - Encourages physical fitness